archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 * Projects End: 30 June 2022
 ---

-Prepare you submission package using the **Cohort application**, to address the following areas:
+Prepare you submission package using the [**Cohort application**](/images/AU-cohort-application.pdf), which addresses the following areas:

 * Project name and list of all applicants;
-* Identify administrative lead (needs to be eligible to administer and receive grant funds);
+* Identifies an administrative lead (needs to be eligible to administer and receive grant funds);
-* CV for each named applicant (max 2 pages each); and
+* CV for each named applicant (max 2 pages each) and can be attached to the email or appended to the applicaiton PDF; and
 * Project proposal:
 	* **Project Summary**: describe the research problem you aim to approach with web archives (max.
 500 words);
 	* **Dataset**: identify the web archive collection you plan to use to explore your project (max.
 250 words); and
 	* **Timeline**: provide an brief overview of how you will conduct the project (max.
 250 words).

 All completed applications should be submitted to [Samantha Fritz](mailto:samantha.fritz@uwaterloo.ca) by **11:59 PM Eastern on 31 March 2021**.
 ---
 Submissions will be evaluated on the following criteria:
 * demonstration of a feasible project that will make an impact on the scholar’s field of study;